 Benezit Letter from the Editor

-I would like to give my heartfelt thanks to Michelle Wilson and Alodie Larson at Oxford University Press, as well as to all the authors who have generously contributed their time, ideas, and expertise to Benezit.
-It has been a pleasure to work with this incredible team and I feel fortunate to have had the opportunity to do so.
+I would like to give my heartfelt thanks to Emily Pazar and Alodie Larson for such a warm welcome to Oxford University Press, as well as to all the authors who have generously contributed to this new edition of Benezit.

 Sydney and Frances Lewis Family Curator of Modern and Contemporary Art

 Virginia Museum of Fine Arts